The Bankrate promise

 Coding boot camp

-A coding boot camp is a short-term program that gives students the skills necessary to enter a career in computer science.
-Although some of them are free, you can expect to pay anywhere from a couple thousand dollars to up to $21,000 for more advanced programs.
+A coding boot camp is an expidited program that gives students the skills necessary to enter a career in computer science.
+Although some are free, you can expect to pay anywhere from a couple of thousand dollars to up to $21,000 for more advanced programs.

-Coding boot camps tend to be short in duration, too.
+Coding boot camps tend to be short.
 Some of them last a couple of weeks, while most can last several months.
-However, financing them can be tricky, since you won’t qualify for traditional federal student aid and will have to cover the costs out-of-pocket or by taking out private student loans.
+However, financing them can be tricky since you won’t qualify for traditional federal student aid and will have to cover out-of-pocket costs or take out private student loans.

 The bottom line

-College is worth it for many people, considering the experience, job security and salary potential that comes along with a degree.
-However, students should still be mindful of their costs; with student loan debt often lasting for at least a decade, it’s prudent to choose an affordable school and reduce expenses as much as possible.
-Before taking on debt, run the numbers through a student loan calculator to get a better picture of what your postcollege repayment will look like and how that compares to your potential starting salary.
+College is worth it for many people, considering the experience, job security and salary potential of a degree.
+However, students should still be mindful of their costs.
+With student loan debt often lasting for at least a decade, choosing an affordable school and reducing expenses as much as possible is prudent.
+Before taking on debt, run the numbers through a student loan calculator to better understand what your postcollege repayment will look like and how that compares to your potential starting salary.